 - Office: BUR 562

-Susan Mays' interdisciplinary research centers on China's economy, global economic and technolgical development, and professional mobility.
-As a former management consultant and engineer, Professor Mays' recent projects have addressed high technology sectors in East Asia, particularly China, including how globalized trade, investment, and supply chains influence organizational change and human capital development.
+Susan Mays' interdisciplinary research centers on China's economy, East Asia, global economic and technolgical development, and professional mobility.
+Her recent projects have addressed high technology sectors in East Asia, particularly China, including how globalized trade, investment, and supply chains influence organizational change and human capital development.
 As an economic historian, she is concerned with macro-economic trends and trends in business, technology, and human resources.